-Macedonia: RES electricity could satisfy domestic consumption22.
-June 2016. / SEE Energy News
+Macedonia: RES electricity could satisfy domestic consumption, SEE Energy News

 The conclusion of ―Long Term Energy Development in Macedonia conference is that the country has the potential to cover its electricity demand through renewable energy (RES), but it is necessary to establish a long-term energy strategy, secure the financial resources and perform the liberalization of energy market.